ben3mey/mda_10K_extract/README.md

 ## Branches
 1. Main branch.
 First attempt, which is based on checking the lines in 10K document.
 Around 50% accurate.
 2. Version2 branch.
-Second attemt, which is based on checking the text file itself and not each line individually.
+Second attempt, which is based on checking the text file itself and not each line individually.
 More accurate.
 Around 75%, since regex is now able to match over several rows.
 Helpful when item 7 header is not only in one line.

 ## Inquiries
 Please feel free to check my code for your application needs.<br>